zvizzct/distributedsystems_lab1/README.md

 This command will read 3 files (Eurovision3.json, Eurovision4.json, Eurovision5.json), generate a new output file `/tmp/output-es.txt` containing all the Spanish (es) language tweets, and then upload the file to an S3 bucket named `testbucket`.

+### Testing
+The following JUnit tests were implemented to test the functionality of the SimplifiedTweet class:

+- `fromJsonTest` tests the successful conversion of a JSON string to a `SimplifiedTweet` object
+- `fromJsonWithMissingFieldTest` tests the conversion of a JSON string with a missing field to a `SimplifiedTweet` object and asserts that the missing field is set to a default value
+- `fromJsonFailureTest` tests the failure of converting an invalid JSON string to a `SimplifiedTweet` object and asserts that the result is an empty Optional

 ### Dependencies
 The lab uses two external libraries: